-- Such cognitive behavioral treatment has been shown to be highly successful in modifying childhood OCD. - The University of Florida has an Intensive outpatient OCT treatment program. - Programs allow families to temporarily relocate to Gainesville for several weeks to receive CBT treatment and pharmacological treatment. - Studies have shown that when compared to medication alone, CBT tends to be more effective than medication used in isolation (Storch, 2007).
+- The University of Florida has an Intensive outpatient OCD treatment program. - Programs allow families to temporarily relocate to Gainesville for several weeks to receive CBT treatment and pharmacological treatment. - Studies have shown that when compared to medication alone, CBT tends to be more effective than medication used in isolation (Storch, 2007).